 Our Teaching Faculty

 At Oxford Royale Academy we are committed to providing our students with the most qualified and high-calibre teaching faculty available.
-In 2015, over 70 per cent of our faculty was educated or had worked at either Oxford or Cambridge University.
 For the Broadening Horizons programme, all teachers of our Morning Classes must possess a Master’s Degree in their field, or a Post Graduate Certificate in Education (PGCE).
 Needless to say, all Oxford Royale Academy teachers are passionate about their subjects, and are looking forward to passing their knowledge on to their students this summer.
 For full details of last summer’s teaching faculty, please click here.

 Guest Lectures and Debates